erfanshekari/l2tp-ipsec-client-agent/README.md

 sudo ./disconnect.sh
 ~~~

+### Cronjob
-If you need to make sure vpn is always connected all job bellow to crontab:
+If you need to make sure that the vpn is always connected, all you have to do is add the following job to the crontab:
 ~~~
  * * * * sudo [path]/task.sh
 ~~~
-make sure you replace [path] with right unix path
+Make sure you replace [path] with the correct one for you